mikayla-woods/mikayla-woods/README.md

 ---
 :cactus: About Me:

-- 🤖 I am a mathematics educator, programming/robotics mentor, and data science graduate student from Arizona.
+- 🤖 I am a mathematics educator and data scientist!

-- 🌱 I am taking my PostgresSQL class and rocking it!
-- ⚡ In my freetime I mentor local middle and high school students for First Robotics
-- 🔥 My favorite classes so far have been included: Tableau, Python, and R.

 ---
 💻 Languages and Tools